Cave-Johnson/Cloudflare-Simple-DDNS/README.md

   - `sed`
   - `getopt`
 - **Permissions**:
-  - Ability to install scripts to `/opt` directory (or modify the script for a different location)
+  - Ability to install scripts to `/usr/bin/local` directory (or modify the script for a different location)
+  - Ability to install config files to `/etc/` directory
   - Ability to set up cron jobs for scheduled execution

+It is required to install the script using sudo / root

 ---